Konamiman/Nestor80/docs/LanguageReference.md

 foobar: ;Mixed with symbol chars?
 No replacement
 barFIZZ: ;Replaced!
 theFIZZbar: ;Replaced!
-db "Oh, the foo!
+defb "Oh, the foo!
 Is this FIZZ or FIZZbar?"
 ```

 ### Other special characters

 Additionally to '&' the following characters have a special meaning when used in the context of macro expansions:

-* `;;`: when a comment inside a macro definition starts with a double semicolon it won't be included in the macro expansion in listings.
+* `;;`: when a comment inside a macro definition starts with a double semicolon it won't be included in the macro expansion in [listings](#listings).
 Example:

 ```
 THEMACRO macro
-db 1 ;This is a one
+defb 1 ;This is a one
-db 2 ;;You won't see this
+defb 2 ;;You won't see this
 endm
 ```